cyclosproject/ng-swagger-gen/README.md

   ...
 }
 ```
-This way whenever you run `npm run start` or `npm run build`, the API classes
+This way whenever you run `npm start` or `npm run build`, the API classes
 will be generated before actually serving / building your application.

 ## Swagger extensions